 In 2019, we received a private donation of $1 million to expand the Parent’s and Children’s Program.
 While existing accommodation comprises 12 rooms built for single mothers with one child, variations in modern family setup mean capacity is often reduced by 25 per cent.
 From 2016-19, the number of single fathers participating in our program grew from 16 to 40 percent, and on average 12 per cent of families in this program now include couples.

 An independent feasibility study found modification of current accommodation is structurally and economically unfeasible.
 The study recommended we increase capacity by knocking down and rebuilding new purpose-built accommodation and rehabilitation facilities suitable for families.

 Planning is well underway.
-In July 2020, we appointed APP Contractors to manage the Expansion Project and in December 2020 submitted our development application to Campbelltown Council.
-We anticipate construction approval in 2021 and completion early 2022.
+In July 2020, we appointed APP Contractors to manage the Expansion Project and the development application has been approved by Campbelltown Council.
+We held a turning of the soil event in February 2022 and anticipate construction will be complete by mid-late 2022.

-With some of this funding in hand and fundraising underway, our priority is to maximise the impact of project funds to best help families break the cycle of generational drug and alcohol misuse.
+With some of this funding in hand and fundraising underway, our priority is to maximise the impact of project funds to best help families break the cycle of generational drug and alcohol use.